 Anyone who has experienced the death of a friend or family member can surely agree that holding in your feelings only makes it worse.
 Getting sad and acknowledging the loved ones you’ve lost is how you’re able to grow and move on and that pain you feel proves that you loved and were loved.
 That's the sentiment Chakuro begins to lean towards after realizing the Mud Whale's rules are biased.
 Right away an uncertainty towards the unmarked ones is planted in the audience's minds when the rules of the Mud Whale are established.
 The show is able to get into your mind in subtle ways to make you ponder certain subjects so that when they're brought up more as arcs progress you will feel more emotionally impacted.

 However, if you don't follow these arcs intently then you'll be missing out on a large portion of the experience.
+Otherwise, the worthwhile pay offs may seem like a desperate attempt to make you sad.
 This is probably what led so many people to hate the show.

 Complex themes woven into the story are not delivered through tiresome exposition.
 The show gives the audience the pieces of the puzzle without holding the audience's hand and it expects you to figure it out, which makes the experience incredibly rewarding and refreshing.
 If the idea of working out that puzzle sounds unappealing to you then perhaps Children of the Whales may not be for you, however, I’d still recommend watching the first episode just to see if it sinks its hooks in you like it did to me.

 One of the show’s most intriguing hooks is how central emotions are to the story.
 The telekinetic powers are controlled by emotion, the Mud Whalers are taught to suppress their emotions.